NNPDF/nnpdf/doc/sphinx/source/tutorials/pdfbases.rst

 We then use this transformation to produce a ``Basis`` with the  required functionality to integrate with the rest of the framework (such as labels for plotting).
 To do so, we decorate the function with
-:py:func:`validphys.pdfbases.scalar_function_transformation` which will instantiate a new  :py:class:`validphys.pdfbases.ScalarFunctionTransformation` object with the ``apply_grid_values`` method constructed based on the  ``strange_fraction`` function we above.
+:py:func:`validphys.pdfbases.scalar_function_transformation` which will instantiate a new  :py:class:`validphys.pdfbases.ScalarFunctionTransformation` object, with the ``apply_grid_values`` method constructed based on the  ``strange_fraction`` function we above.

 The ``scalar_function_transformation`` function takes as an argument ``label``, which it will use to label the plot title and axes.
 For our particular example, it will be sensible to use ``Rs`` as the value for this argument.

 In addition, it will be good practice to define this particular combination of PDFs as an element of a particular basis.
-As such, we must give this particular element a label, which we will do so by adding ``element_representations={"Rs": "R_{s}"}`` to the decorator arguments.
+As such, we must give this particular element a label, which we will do by adding ``element_representations={"Rs": "R_{s}"}`` to the decorator arguments.

 The final function is thus: